ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 # What we AREN'T Talking About

 - But I'm not going to do that
-- What does history matter to newcomers?
+- How much does history matter to newcomers?
 - You want actionable information on **What To Do!**

 ???
 But how important is that today?
 You want to learn the behaviors, right?
 Actionable information.
 Let's get to the good stuff.
-If you've been following along the Community track this year, there are plenty of discussions about the Apache Way, history, and where it came from..
+If you've been following along the Community track this year, there are plenty of discussions about the Apache Way, even about teaching Apache Way, and where it came from.

 So this is a new kind of Apache Way talk - I want to focus on the specific behaviors and actions that work best with Apache communities.